gruntwork-io/docs/docs/iac/usage/using-the-library.md

 </TabItem>
 <TabItem value="Terragrunt" label="Terragrunt" default>

 For Terragrunt, we recommend that all re-usable infrastructure modules live in a directory called `_envcommon`.
-Create two paths — one which will contain the reference to the `terraform-aws-lambda` and one which will contain a reference to the local module.
+Create two paths — one which will contain the reference to the `terraform-aws-lambda` module and one which will contain a reference to the local module.

 ```bash
 mkdir -p gw_module_guide/_envcommon/serverless-api